natlogica/hundred-days/r1-log.md

 ### R1D43
 Reviewing CSS and selectors.
 Today's project is to style an HTML page with colors that correspond with Spanish language learning vocabulary.

+### R1D44
+Reviewing more CSS and some aspects of design, such as color and font choices.
+The project today is to create a motivational meme webpage.